Waterworld: Production

 Writer Peter Rader came up with the idea for Waterworld during a conversation with Brad Krevoy where they discussed creating a Mad Max rip-off.
 Rader wrote the initial script in 1986 but kept it shelved until 1989.
 Rader cited Mad Max as a direct inspiration for the film, while also citing various Old Testament stories and the story of Helen of Troy (with the main female character being named Helen in a direct reference).
-It is also widely believed that inspiration was taken from Freakwave by Peter Milligan and Brendan McCarthy, a "Mad Max goes surfing" comic strip first published by Pacific Comics in Vanguard Illustrated #1-3 (November 1983-March 1984), and continued by Eclipse Comics in Strange Days #1-3 (November 1984-April 1985).
+It is also widely believed that inspiration was taken from Freakwave by Peter Milligan and Brendan McCarthy, a "Mad Max goes surfing" comic strip first published by Pacific Comics in Vanguard Illustrated #1–3 (November 1983 – March 1984), and continued by Eclipse Comics in Strange Days #1–3 (November 1984 – April 1985).
 McCarthy himself had unsuccessfully tried to sell Freakwave as a movie in the early 1980s; he would go on to co-write Mad Max: Fury Road (2015).

 After several rewrites, Kevin Costner and Kevin Reynolds joined the Waterworld production team in 1992.
 The film marked the fourth collaboration between Costner and Reynolds, who had previously worked together on Fandango (1985), Robin Hood: Prince of Thieves (1991), and Rapa-Nui (1994), the latter of which Costner co-produced but did not star in.
 Waterworld was co-written by David Twohy, who cited Mad Max 2: The Road Warrior as a major inspiration.
 Both films employed Dean Semler as director of photography.

 During production, the film was plagued by a series of cost overruns and production setbacks.
 Universal initially authorized a budget of $100 million, which by mid-1994 had swollen to $135 million, with final costs reaching an estimated $175 million, a record sum for a film production at the time.
-Filming took place in a large artificial seawater enclosure similar to that used in the film Titanic two years later; it was located in the Pacific Ocean off the coast of Hawaii.
-The final scene was filmed in Waipio Valley on the Big Island, also referred to as The Valley of Kings.
-The production was hampered by the collapse of the multimillion-dollar set during a hurricane.
-Additional filming took place in Los Angeles, Huntington Beach, and Santa Catalina Island, and the Channel Islands of California.
+Filming took place in a large artificial seawater enclosure similar to that used in the film Titanic two years later; it was located in the Pacific Ocean off the west coast of Hawaii Island.
+The final scene was filmed in Waipiʻo Valley on Hawaii Island, also referred to as The Valley of Kings.
+Additional filming took place in Los Angeles, Huntington Beach, and Santa Catalina Island in California.
 Before filming began, Steven Spielberg had warned Costner and Reynolds not to film on open water owing to his own production difficulties with Jaws.
+The production was hampered by difficulties in obtaining otherwise simple shots due to poor weather, safety concerns, and the camera crew being pushed out of position by waves.
+One of the floating sets sank in heavy seas, and had to be repaired.
+Eventually the production had to be extended by nearly three months, from 96 days to over 150.
+The state of Hawaii had more than $35 million added to its economy as a result of the colossal film production.